 When it comes to Chinese cooking, however, a bit more of the green part is usually used.
 Leeks are a key ingredient for Twice Cooked Pork, and the darker green parts are often included in the dish; a hot wok and plenty of stir-frying oil renders the green bits tender and sweet.
 Leeks are also a key ingredient in the traditional Buddha’s Delight (Lo Han Jai) providing sweetness and flavor to the dish.

-Garlic greens are not that common of an ingredient, and, in western cooking, they are used more for their flavor and color in sauces and soups.
-In China, there are some signature dishes that use garlic greens; one that comes to mind is a spicy Hunan dish cooked with preserved pork belly and garlic greens.
-It’s not on the blog…YET.
+Green garlic is generally referred to simply as suàn or 蒜 and in Cantonese pronounced as “syun”.
+Green garlic is not that common of an ingredient and many times is mistaken for scallions or leeks but like garlic, it is very pungent in flavor.
+Green garlic is also used many ways in western cooking for their flavor and color in sauces and soups.
+In China, there are some signature dishes that use garlic greens; one that comes to mind is a Hunan dish cooked with preserved pork belly and garlic greens.
+This dish can be made with leeks or green garlic.